fullstackedorg/workspace/README.md

 ## Requirements
 ### Remote Development

-If you are looking to simply develop a web app, I strongly suggest you tu try [FullStacked IDE](https://ide.fullstacked.org).
+If you are looking to simply develop a web app, I strongly suggest you to try [FullStacked IDE](https://ide.fullstacked.org).
 It is a web based IDE that wraps FullStacked usage with clean and efficient interfaces.

 ### Local Development